fastify/fastify-static/README.md

 This option cannot be set to `true` with `wildcard` set to `false` on a server with `ignoreTrailingSlash` set to `true`.

+If this option is set to `false`, then requesting directories without trailing slash will trigger your app's 404 handler using `reply.callNotFound()`.

 #### `wildcard`

 Default: `true`